1Gould/Offensive-Zig/README.md

 - `-D optimize=ReleaseSmall`
     - Size optimizations on and safety off

-`-f strip` removes debug information from the binary

-Interestingly they have an option `-f pie` which produces a Position Independent Executable - I haven't tested this yet.
+Interestingly they have a build option `b.pie` which produces a Position Independent Executable - I haven't tested this yet.

 See more options here: https://github.com/ziglang/zig/blob/master/build.zig